-- 3.50 Internal Audit operate to the standards set out in the Public Sector Internal Audit Standards (PSIAS) and its role and status is set out in the Council's Internal Audit Charter.
-The Chief Internal Auditor is accountable to the Head of Finance and the Audit Committee. - 3.51 As required under the PSIAS the Newport City Council Internal Audit team underwent an external quality assessment during 2017/18.
-The report (issued March 2018) stated that Internal Audit were 'generally compliant' with the PSIAS which was the top grading.
-An action plan to address any areas of partial or non-compliance with the standards has been drawn up by the Chief Internal Auditor and will be shared with the Audit Committee during 2018/19. - 3.52 The Chief Internal Auditor reports to the Audit Committee a summary of audit findings for each quarter, and also reports annually an opinion on the overall adequacy and effectiveness of the Council's internal control environment, governance arrangements and risk management processes.
-The overall opinion for 2017/18 was 'Reasonable'.
+- 3.47 Internal Audit operate to the standards set out in the Public Sector Internal Audit Standards (PSIAS) and its role and status is set out in the Council's Internal Audit Charter.
+The Chief Internal Auditor is accountable to the Head of Finance and the Audit Committee. - 3.48 As required under the PSIAS the Newport City Council Internal Audit team underwent an external quality assessment during 2017/18.
+The report (issued March 2018) stated that Internal Audit were 'generally compliant' with the PSIAS which was the top grading. - 3.49 The Chief Internal Auditor reports, in his own name, to the Audit Committee a summary of audit findings for each quarter, and also reports annually an opinion on the overall adequacy and effectiveness of the Council's internal control environment, governance arrangements and risk management processes.
+The overall opinion for 2018/19 was 'Reasonable'.